simpleflags/evaluation/README.md

 why variables?
 Because feature flags are remote "if" or online "if" and if is part of the language so variables are more suitable.
 Variable can have any data type like bool, string, number, slice, map.
 Variables can be used as serving values and values used in rule engine.
 Variables can be global and local.
-Local variables are used in the project and globals outside of the project.
-Imagine if you have paid customers and you want to share among different projects then you can specify global variable paidCustomers.
+Local variables are used in the project and globals outside the project.
+Imagine if you have paid customers, and you want to share among different projects then you can specify global variable paidCustomers.

 ```